davenportlab/eQTL_pQTL_Characterization/README.md

 a computing cluster using [Nextflow](https://www.nextflow.io/).

-A minimal setup for rumnig the following analyses is a Linux workstation or compute cluster with:
+A minimal setup for running the following analyses is a Linux workstation or compute cluster with:

 1. An installation of Anaconda